bug-me-not/XBTIT-Blu-Edition-by-BluCrew/README.md

-# XBTIT Blu-Edition by BluCrew v1.0
+# XBTIT Blu-Edition by BluCrew v1.1.04
+A modern front and backend bittorrent tracker